 This module aims to prepare students to become professional scientific researchers ready to conduct a research project.
 Students will be taught how to retrieve and critically assess the existing literature on a particular research topic and to communicate this as a scientific review.
-They will learn about the attributes of an ethical researcher, the scientific method, how to undertake research safely and responsibly, and how to manage data.
+They will learn about the attributes of an ethical researcher, scientific method and how to undertake research safely and responsibly and how to manage data.
 In addition, students will acquire professional skills relevant to their future employability and learn how to present scientific information.
-In the final part of the module, students will take charge of their own development and undertake a training needs analysis supported by an experienced researcher.
-This will allow them to tailor their subsequent training to the project they are about to undertake and to their wider individual professional and research development.
+In the final part of the module students will take charge of their own development and undertake a training needs analysis supported by an experienced researcher.
+This will allow them to tailor their subsequent training to the project they are about to undertake and to their wider individual professional and researcher development.

-The module will be delivered via lectures, tutorials, problem-solving workshops, and independent study.
+The module will be delivered via lectures,, problem solving workshops, and independent study.

-The module will be assessed by a portfolio of preparation for the research project and how to be a professional scientist, an essay (a literature review), and an oral presentation.
+The module will be assessed by a portfolio detailing their progress made in improving diverse skills such as computer literacy, scientific writing, experimental and communication skills, an essay (literature review), and an oral presentation.